laur89/docker-borg-mysql-backup/README.md

-                              that were stopped by the script will be re-started afterwards -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P BORG_PRUNE_OPTS      overrides container env var of same name; only required when container var is not defined or needs to be overridden;
+                              that were stopped by the script will be re-started afterwards -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P PRUNE_OPTS           overrides container env var of same name; only required when container var is not defined or needs to be overridden;
       -B BORG_EXTRA_OPTS      additional borg params; note it doesn't overwrite the env var of same name, but extends it;